ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 The other option allows for the patient to be asleep during the whole procedure, but the surgery would need to take place in two segments a few days apart.
 It would be the better option for someone who doesn't want to be awake at all with their skull opened, but the risk of infection would be higher.
 For that reason, being awake during the surgery seemed like the way to go.

-## Preparation

-Angioma Alliance has a great [article outlining every step in the surgery process](http://angioma.org/pages.aspx?content=77&id=67), from preparing your finances and family right up to what to do in the operating room.
-It's definitely worth it to read through this.

-The most important thing I can recommend is to not think too much about it.
-Take care of all the planning you need - like traveling, health insurance, signing a living will (if you choose to) - then just stop thinking about it.
-As a person who almost passes out just thinking about getting blood drawn, it really helped me to keep it at a good distance.

-> Try not to talk about it every day with family and friends.
-That helped me see it as just a regular medical procedure and not something to flip out about when the day finally came.

 ## Day Before

-Your surgeon and his/her assistant will give you all the details about things like washing your hair and fasting the night before the surgery.
+The surgeon and his assistant gave all the details about things like washing my hair and fasting the night before the surgery.
 I remember the anti-bacterial shampoo I used for two nights before the surgery (Hibiclens) feeling like pouring rubbing alcohol on my entire body.

-> It's a good idea to stay in a hotel close to the hospital, if possible.
-You'll want to avoid the stress of not being able to get to the hospital in time.

-Overall - as obvious as this is to say - just don't stress out about it.
-Feeling a little anxious is fine, but have confidence in your surgeon and think about how cool it'll be when you get to take a ton of photos of your big scar.
-Play a video game or solve some puzzles or do anything else that requires a lot of distraction and concentration the night before, and of course, sleep.

 ## Day Of